 A group of 60 ENOC employees returned from 'Umrah' in November 2019, as part of the 'ENOC Umraht Al Khair' initiative.
 As an our expression of gratitude to our long-serving employees who have never been able to perform 'Umrah', offering them an opportunity to visit the Holy Cities of Makkah and Madinah.
 Fully funded by ENOC, the initiative was in line with the Year of Tolerance, which encourages the spirit of inclusion and acceptance while devoting efforts to build a tolerant society.
-The employees from non-supervisory and operational roles were selected ENOC employees who went to Umrah as part of the "ENOC on the basis of their performance and years of service Umraht Al Khair" initiative at ENOC for the eight-day trip.
+The employees from non-supervisory and operational roles were selected on the basis of their performance and years of service at ENOC for the eight-day trip.